chanmix51/PommBundle/README.rst

 ::

+  $ mkdir -p vendor/pomm/{pomm,pomm-bundle/Pomm/PommBundle}
-  $ git clone https://github.com/chanmix51/Pomm vendor/pomm
+  $ git clone https://github.com/chanmix51/Pomm vendor/pomm/pomm
   ...
-  $ git clone https://github.com/chanmix51/PommBundle vendor/bundles/Pomm
+  $ git clone https://github.com/chanmix51/PommBundle vendor/pomm/pomm-bundle/Pomm/PommBundle

 You have now to tell Symfony2 autoloader where to find the API and the files that will be generated.
 Fire up your text editor and add the following lines to the *app/autoload.php* file: